getconversio/node-bigcommerce/README.md

 {
   clientId: 'Your application's client ID',
   accessToken: 'Token assigned to the user during authorisation',
-  storeHash: 'The short hash for the store'
+  storeHash: 'The short hash for the store',
+  responseType: 'json'
 }
 ```
 Parameters that are added to the url need to be escaped before they are passed as part of the path of any call: